-20. How grievance procedure is started
+19. How grievance procedure is started

-- (1) If the parties to a dispute are unable to resolve the dispute between themselves within the time required by rule 19, any party to the dispute may start the grievance procedure by giving written notice to the General Manager of - (a) the parties to the dispute; and - (b) the matters that are the subject of the dispute. - (2) Within 28 days after the General Manager is given the notice, a board meeting must be convened to consider and determine the dispute.

-- (3) The General Manager must give each party to the dispute written notice of the board meeting at which the dispute is to be considered and determined at least 7 days before the meeting is held. - (4) The notice given to each party to the dispute must state - (a) when and where the board meeting is to be held; and - (b) that the party, or the party's representative, may attend the meeting and will be given a reasonable opportunity to make written or oral (or both written and oral) submissions to the board about the dispute. - (5) If - (a) the dispute is between one or more members and the Association; and - (b) any party to the dispute gives written notice to the General Manager stating that the party - - (i) does not agree to the dispute being determined by the board; and - (ii) requests the appointment of a mediator under rule 23, the board must not determine the dispute.
+- (1) If the parties to a dispute are unable to resolve the dispute between themselves within the time required by rule 19, any party to the dispute may start the grievance procedure by giving written notice to the secretary of - (a) the parties to the dispute; and - (b) the matters that are the subject of the dispute. - (2) Within 28 days after the secretary is given the notice, a Board meeting must be convened to consider and determine the dispute. - (3) The secretary must give each party to the dispute written notice of the Board meeting at which the dispute is to be considered and determined at least 7 days before the meeting is held. - (4) The notice given to each party to the dispute must state - (a) when and where the Board meeting is to be held; and - (b) that the party, or the party's representative, may attend the meeting and will be given a reasonable opportunity to make written or oral (or both written and oral) submissions to the Board about the dispute. - (5) If - (a) the dispute is between one or more members and the Association; and - (b) any party to the dispute gives written notice to the secretary stating that the party - (i) does not agree to the dispute being determined by the Board; and - (ii) requests the appointment of a mediator under rule 23, the Board must not determine the dispute.

-21. Determination of dispute by board
+20. Determination of dispute by Board

-- (1) At the board meeting at which a dispute is to be considered and determined, the board must - (a) give each party to the dispute, or the party's representative, a reasonable opportunity to make written or oral (or both written and oral) submissions to the board about the dispute; and - (b) give due consideration to any submissions so made; and - (c) determine the dispute. - (2) The board must give each party to the dispute written notice of the board's determination, and the reasons for the determination, within 7 days after the board meeting at which the determination is made. - (3) A party to the dispute may, within 14 days after receiving notice of the board's determination under subrule (1)(c), give written notice to the General Manager requesting the appointment of a mediator under rule 23. - (4) If notice is given under subrule (3), each party to the dispute is a party to the mediation.
+- (1) At the Board meeting at which a dispute is to be considered and determined, the Board must - (a) give each party to the dispute, or the party's representative, a reasonable opportunity to make written or oral (or both written and oral) submissions to the Board about the dispute; and - (b) give due consideration to any submissions so made; and - (c) determine the dispute. - (2) The Board must give each party to the dispute written notice of the Board's determination, and the reasons for the determination, within 7 days after the Board meeting at which the determination is made. - (3) A party to the dispute may, within 14 days after receiving notice of the Board's determination under subrule (1)(c), give written notice to the secretary requesting the appointment of a mediator under rule 23. - (4) If notice is given under subrule (3), each party to the dispute is a party to the mediation.